-Police and volunteers search for LSU student who has been missing for days
+Search for missing LSU student has been narrowed down to one part of Mississippi River, university says

 "I haven't eaten since Wednesday at work for lunch," Levar Gauthier told WAFB on Friday.
 "I've maybe gotten four hours of sleep in the last couple of days and her mom hadn't gotten that much, I'm sure.
 I get a cat nap here and there but I mean we won't stop until we know something about my daughter."

 Retired Lt.
-Gen. Russell Honoré said on Twitter Saturday that he would be joining the United Cajun Navy and volunteers from Southern University on the search.
+Gen. Russel Honoré said on Twitter Saturday that he would be joining the United Cajun Navy and volunteers from Southern University on the search.
 He asked for volunteers to help with water, air and land search.

 Gauthier is an 18-year-old freshman at LSU.
 She is 5 feet, 5 inches and weighs between 115 to 120 pounds with dark brown hair and brown eyes, according to LSU's statement.

-Note: Correction: A previous version of this article misspelled retired Lt.
-Gen. Russel Honoré's name